kevmhughes/fullstackopen/README.md

 ## Part 0: Fundamentals of Web Apps

-In this section, the learner will become familiar with the practical aspects of taking the course.
+In this part, the learner will become familiar with the practical aspects of taking the course.
 Following that, they will be provided with an overview of the fundamental concepts of web development.
 Additionally, there will be a discussion on the significant advances in web application development over the past few decades, highlighting key innovations and technological progress.

 ## Part 1: Introduction to React